Plant some garlic in amongst your

 What is Garlic?

 Garlic (Allium sativum), is a member of the onion family, the Alliums, its close relatives include the chive, leek, onion and shallot.
-It is a perennial herb which is grown for it aromatic cloves that make up the bulb.
+It is a perennial herb that is grown for its aromatic cloves that make up the bulb.

 Garlic is a native of Central Asia and has been used for both culinary and medicinal purposes, for over 7,000 years.
 It has long been a staple in the diet of the Mediterranean region, as well as a frequent seasoning in Asia, Africa, and Europe.

 As garlic is very tolerant of climate, site or soil type it is grown just about everywhere.
 It is also very easy to care for and grow, it just needs watering if there is a really dry spell, hence garlic is a very popular choice of crop for the busy gardener.
 It is also an ideal choice for the beginner and children to have a go at growing.

 A bulb of garlic is made up of up-to 20 cloves which are arranged concentrically, with each clove being covered by a thin white skin.
 The bulb itself is covered in several layers of this same skin.

 While it is certainly possible to grow garlic from cloves bought in a food shop, it tends to be less successful and more prone to problems.
 Bulbs purchased from seed merchants will have been bred to match local conditions, make sure you pick one that is certified as virus-free.